tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 # Summary

 Introduce a full featured, official TiKV (and PD) Rust client.
-It is intended to be used as a reference implementation, or to provide C-compatible binding for future clients.
+It is intended to be used as a reference implementation, or to provide a C-compatible binding for future clients.

 # Motivation